Algebraic Diversity: Principles of a Group-Theoretic Approach to Signal Processing: Blind Group Matching

-\begin{conjecture}[Practical universality of the Sequential GEVP, with basis-design caveat] For a broad class of Hermitian positive-definite $\mathbf{R}$ arising from physical signal models (periodic, chirp, autoregressive, graph-filtered, array-manifold, and the like), there exists a basis $\mathcal{B}$ for which the Sequential GEVP with group-theoretic deflation at $\tau = 0$ recovers $\Aut(\mathbf{R})$ in full.
-Identifying such a basis from $\mathbf{R}$ alone, or characterizing the bases for which this holds, is the basis-design open problem above. \end{conjecture}
+\begin{conjecture}[Practical universality of the Sequential GEVP, with basis-richness caveat] For a broad class of Hermitian positive-definite $\mathbf{R}$ arising from physical signal models (periodic, chirp, autoregressive, graph-filtered, array-manifold, and the like), there exists a basis $\mathcal{B}$ whose span reaches a generating set of $\Aut(\mathbf{R})$, and for any such basis the span-search form of the Sequential GEVP recovers $\Aut(\mathbf{R})$ in full.
+Identifying or characterizing such a basis from $\mathbf{R}$ alone is the remaining basis-richness open problem; given a sufficiently rich basis, the recovery procedure is no longer the obstruction. \end{conjecture}

-The conjecture is weaker than the universal claim made in earlier versions of this paper.
-The $C_6$ example shows that the universal claim does not hold: the natural basis admits partial recovery, and a basis that drives $G_K = D_6$ in full has not been identified.
-The qualified conjecture is consistent with the empirical evidence available.
+The conjecture is narrower than the universal claim made in earlier versions of this paper, which asserted that the plain single-direction procedure recovers $\Aut(\mathbf{R})$ in full.
+The $C_6$ example shows that the plain procedure does not: it stalls at $\langle\tau\rangle$.
+The span-search form does recover the full $D_6$ from a basis whose span reaches the reflections, so the recovery procedure is settled; what the conjecture leaves open is only the a~priori characterization of which bases are rich enough.
+This qualified statement is consistent with the empirical evidence available.